EdgeInfinity/Comp345Project/readme.txt

-this repo is for our comp 345 project based on the talisman game rofflcopter
+this repo is for our comp 345 project based on the talisman game roflcopter